The Comptroller doesn’t have authority to change how the NYPD answers a 911 call. The Comptroller does have authority to publish what the calls cost.

 A meaningful share of the report’s recommendations require NYC Council legislation rather than executive action.
 Charter changes for any structural reassignment of police authority require Council passage and Mayor signature, and some changes require voter approval through a charter referendum.

-The Council Public Safety Committee, currently chaired by Council Member Yusef Salaam, is the venue.
+The Council Public Safety Committee, chaired by Council Member Oswald Feliz, is the venue.
 The 2026 oversight agenda is being shaped now.
 The Comptroller’s report is one of three documents likely to drive that agenda, alongside Legal Aid’s annual misconduct report and the NYCLU’s ongoing surveillance and stop-and-frisk monitoring.

-The City Council’s Government Operations Committee handles ClaimStat-related Comptroller authority, including any expansion of pre-litigation settlement power.
+The City Council’s Government Operations Committee handles ClaimStat-related Comptroller authority and the City’s claims-reporting framework.

 What People Harmed by NYPD Misconduct Should Do